A look at the character of the North - romantic and industrial - through some of its special places.

 See the pictures HERE

 A favourite subject of the artist.
 Fountains Abbey is a magnificent ruin set in a wooded valley and part of the Studley Royal estate, famous for its water gardens and follies.
-The paintings explore the character of the abbey and surrounding landscape.
+The paintings and prints explore the character of the abbey and surrounding landscape.

 The Abbey Mill, Fountains Abbey, North Yorkshire